computational-linguistics-class/computational-linguistics-class.github.io/assignment4.md

 * According to the word embeddings, which of these words is not like the others?
 `['tissue', 'papyrus', 'manila', 'newsprint', 'parchment', 'gazette']` (Use the function `gensim.models.KeyedVectors.wv.doesnt_match`)
-* Solve the following analogy: "leg" is to "jump" as X is to "throw".
+* Solve the following analogy: "submarine" is to "plane" as X is to "bugle".
 (Use the function `gensim.models.KeyedVectors.wv.most_similar` with `positive` and `negative` arguments.)

 We have provided a file called `question1.txt` for you to submit answers to the questions above.